 10. Now withdraw the focusing tube about 1 inch and run a bead of glue around the focusing tube between the pencil mark and the end of the eyepiece holder.
 Smooth the bead of glue with a cotton swab (Figure 8).

 11. Slide the focusing tube into the eyepiece holder until it rests against the eyepiece lens.
 Twist the focusing tube about ¼ turn to smooth the glue and strengthen the bond between the focusing tube and the eyepiece holder.
 Wipe off any excess glue and allow the glue to dry.

 12. Assemble the telescope by sliding the focusing tube into the telescope tube.

 13. AFFIX THE SUN WARNING STICKER!
 Press the sticker on tightly.
 Secure with clear tape if necessary.
 The Sun warning sticker MUST be displayed on the telescope.

 11. Observing with your Galilean telescope

-DO NOT USE THIS TELESCOPE TO LOOK AT THE SUN!
+WARNING: DO NOT USE THIS TELESCOPE TO LOOK AT

 Your Galilean telescope is ready for use.
 To focus just point your telescope at an object and slowly slide the focusing tube in and out of the telescope tube to focus.
 If you want the focusing tube to fit more snugly in the telescope tube, wrap a couple of strips of masking tape around the focusing tube near its inner end.
 The field of view is relatively small, so the object you are looking at will appear to shake.
 You can steady your telescope by leaning against a wall, fence, or other stationary object.
 Start your observing session on a bright object such as the Moon.
 Focus your telescope on objects such as craters.
 Switch to another object.
 The planets Venus, Mars, Jupiter and Saturn will make excellent targets.
 Large diffuse objects, such as the Great Nebula in Orion or the Andromeda Galaxy will also be easy targets for your telescope.